The Trials and Travails of Pursuing the Pink Panther

 A 6th copy was listed on eBay in February 2016 by the same Magnavox collector who listed one in 2006 (more photos below).
 He states he owned 2 (and only 2) copies and both had the same, similar labels on them when he acquired them.
 It sold for an offer below $2,500.

-As for why the code hasn't been released to the community, the excuse given is because it requires special hardware, which is why the limited release used the Melody board (see photos below).
-But... a Melody board is basically a Harmony board w/o the USB + SD interface board, and Harmony carts are readily available, plus those within Atariage who have the BIN file confirm it works with the Stella emulator (screenshots from which were posted on another site), so the excuse it hasn't been released "because nobody can play it" is completely without merit.
-At this point, the only reason it's being withheld from the community is a purely selfish one.
-The investment for those involved with the limited release has been made back (with over $4k in sales from the carts), and the old excuse of not wanting to release the ROM for risk of devaluing the prototype has always been an unfounded fear for a few collectors.
-At this point, it appears we need Inspector Clouseau to steal the game back for the rest of us to enjoy.
+As for why the code hasn't been released to the community, the excuse given is because it requires special hardware, which is why the limited releases used the Melody board (see photos below).
+But... a Melody board is basically a Harmony board w/o the USB + SD interface board, and Harmony carts are readily available, plus those within Atariage who have the BIN file confirm it works with the Stella emulator (screenshots from which were posted on another site), so Stella maintainer Stephen Anthony is involved as well.
+As you can see, the excuse it hasn't been released "because nobody can play it" is completely without merit.
+The only reason it's being withheld from the community is a purely selfish one.
+The investment for those involved with the limited release has been made back (with nearly $6k in sales from the carts), and the old excuse of not wanting to release the ROM for risk of devaluing the prototype has always been an unfounded fear for a few collectors.
+At this point, it appears we might need Inspector Clouseau to steal the game back for the rest of us to enjoy.

 2006 AUCTION PHOTOS